 An extremely rare coral red ground famille verte bowl, Kangxi mark and of the period (Qing Dynasty, Kangxi period A.D.
 1662-1722)

-“It isn’t an easy business to do,” says the young antiquer.
-“The younger generation is mostly interested in art, as it tends to be more trendy and easier to be accepted.
+‘It isn’t an easy business’ says the young antiquer.
+The younger generation is mostly interested in contemporary art, as it tends to be more trendy and easier to be accepted.
 Colourful and vibrantly paintings can easily become part of the home décor and the famous artists are easily recongnized.

-- Do your research before you buy.
+Do your research before you buy.

-- Don’t view antiques purely as an investment.
+Don’t view antiques purely as an investment.

-- Don’t just follow trends.
+Don’t just follow trends.